Impact & Research

 2005: A creative business incubator model is introduced.

-2006: Sees the first of a series of high profile site-specific installations by Cockpit Arts designer-makers – these include The Great Eastern Hotel, The Shop at Bluebird and Canary Wharf Window Showcase.
+2006: Sees the first of a series of high profile site-specific installations by Cockpit Arts makers – these include The Great Eastern Hotel, The Shop at Bluebird and Canary Wharf Window Showcase.

 2008: Research findings exploring business activity & performance in the craft sector are released.

-2009: Cockpit Arts’ Maker Difference campaign generates over 12,000 supporters for designer-makers.
-Cockpit designer-makers report an average 158% increase in profit.
+2009: Cockpit Arts’ Maker Difference campaign generates over 12,000 supporters for makers.
+Cockpit makers report an average 158% increase in profit.

 2010: Making It is launched with an Online Resource & Tool Kit.
 Cockpit Arts becomes a fully fledged Social Enterprise and Chief Executive, Vanessa Swann is awarded the Arts & Business Garrett Award for outstanding achievement in the encouragement of business support for the arts.